onejeuu/sc-file/docs/source/usage/animate.rst

 Find related assets
 ----------------------------------------

-| Animation and model usually located in different directories.
+| Animation and model can be located in different directories.
 | Paths below are relative to ``stalcraft/modassets/assets``.

 .. list-table::